onlinecity/gatewayapi-docs/docs/rest.rst

 `HTTP Basic auth`_ must only be used with HTTPS connections (SSL encrypted), since the credentials are sent as base64 encoded plaintext.

-Support is built-in on most network frameworks, but it's also simple to do yourself.
+Support is built-in on most networking frameworks, but it's also simple to do yourself.
 The credentials are sent as "Authorization: Basic ``basic-cookie``". basic-cookie is ``username ":" password`` which is then base64 encoded.

-Basic auth uses credentials instead of API keys.
-You can find and create a set of credentials under "Settings", "Credentials (deprecated)".
+You can use basic auth with credentials (deprecated: ie. username + password), or with an API Token.
+The API Token is sent as the username with password left empty.
+You can find and create a set of credentials under "Settings", "Credentials (deprecated)", the API Token is available under API Keys.

 .. sourcecode:: http